 A Connection Per App feature enables customizing VPN usage by individual app (other services call this 'split tunneling').
 Choose any installed app and you can set it to always use the VPN, or bypass it and use your regular connection.

-The app isn't quite perfect – connection times were fractionally longer than usual, for instance, and we'd like to have IKEv2 support – but it's easy to use, with a decent feature list, and more capable than a lot of the competition.
+The app isn't quite perfect – connection times were fractionally longer than usual, for instance, and we'd like to have IKEv2 support (although that's less relevant now the much faster WireGuard is here) – but it's easy to use, with a decent feature list, and more capable than a lot of the competition.

 VyprVPN's iOS app shares much the same look and feel as the rest of the range.
 Use the service on any other platform and you'll immediately feel at home.